supunUOM/BookStore/README.md

 ### Additional

 1. I didn't apply the `spring profiles`.
-2. If I have production environment I can add those configuration to `application-dev.yaml` and activate that profile.
+2. If I have production environment, I can add those configuration to `application-prod.yaml` and activate that profile.